FrankShang99/dailyLC/index.md

 ---
-title: Welcome to my blog
+title: Test page for personal blog
 ---

+Welcome to the page and here's the place that I track my leetcode practice progress